ITPNYU/ITP-IMA-Community-Guidelines/get-involved.md

 ---

 # 💜 Help improve the ITP IMA Code of Conduct!
+### Contributions of any kind are welcome!
 <!-- # Thanks for your interest ITP IMA Code of Conduct! -->

-We encourage any level of contribution for improvement: participation in discussions, reporting an issue, pull a request, typo or any other kind of support.
+We encourage any level of contribution for improvement: participation in discussions, giving feedback, pull a request, typo or any other kind of support.
 This is an evolving project that follows **[all-contributors](https://github.com/all-contributors/all-contributors)** specifications.

-### Contributions of any kind are welcome!
+Every section of the Code of Conduct document has a **Propose a Change** button.
+A click on the Propose a Change button will you direct you to the github source of the document.
+In the github source you can propose the changes or an update in the code of conduct repository.

+For more about how to **[pull a request](https://docs.github.com/en/github/managing-files-in-a-repository/editing-files-in-another-users-repository)**.

 <!-- button that send to the github page -->
 <div class="next-previous-div">
     <a class="next-previous-links" href="https://github.com/ITPNYU/ITP-IMA-Code-of-Conduct" target="_blank">ITP IMA Code of Conduct Github</a>